Tw1ddle/haxe-gamecentermanager/README.md

 }
 ```

 See the demo app bundled in this distribution for another usage example.
+Refer to the [GameCenterManager documentation](https://github.com/nihalahmed/GameCenterManager) for an explanation of what each method does.

 ### Notes ###
 GameCenterManager supports iOS 7.0 and OSX 10.9 and higher deployment targets.